Satellites of Infinite Rank in the Smooth Concordance Group: Topological Preliminaries and Key Constructions

 where $\cdot$ denotes algebraic intersection number.
-The linking number is independent of the choices of $a,b,m,n$, and can be viewed as a simultaneous generalization of the ordinary linking number between null-homologous curves and the linking pairing on first homology.
+The rational linking number is symmetric in $\gamma$ and $\eta$, and can be viewed as a simultaneous generalization of the ordinary linking number between null-homologous curves and the linking pairing on first homology.
 Indeed, the value of $lk_\Sigma(\gamma,\eta)$ modulo $\Z$ depends only on the homology classes $[\gamma],[\eta]$ and equals the $\Q/\Z$--valued linking pairing on $H_1(\Sigma)$.
-The linking number itself depends on more than just the homology classes but it is, like ordinary linking numbers, an invariant of the concordance class of the link $\gamma\sqcup\eta$.
-Finally, we observe that while there is no definition of a self-linking number of a single curve, the linking number assigns a well-defined rational number to a {\em framed} curve, defined to be the linking number between a curve and its framing.
-Here we identify framings of a curve $\gamma$ with embedded parallel copies of $\gamma$ through the tubular neighborhood theorem. \\
+Like ordinary linking numbers, the rational linking number is an invariant of the concordance class of the link $\gamma\sqcup\eta$.
+Finally, we observe that the linking number assigns a well-defined rational number to a {\em framed} curve, defined to be the linking number between a curve and its push-off using the given framing. \\